vsrinivas/fuchsia/ctu_analysis.md

    ```
    for p in $(ls $PATCH_DIR/*.patch | sort -n); do git am < $p; done
    ```
-5. Apply Kareem Khazem’s patches that are listed [below](#magenta-patches) if they haven’t already landed
+5. Apply Kareem Khazem’s patches that are listed [below](#zircon-patches) if they haven’t already landed
 6. Re-build upstream Clang & LLVM.

 ## Running CTU analysis

 **Summary:** Run my wrapper script.
-This builds Magenta normally, then builds it again but dumping serialised ASTs instead of object files, and then finally analyses each file using the dumped ASTs to achieve CTU.
+This builds Zircon normally, then builds it again but dumping serialised ASTs instead of object files, and then finally analyses each file using the dumped ASTs to achieve CTU.

 ### How CTU works